oscarlab/graphene-contrib/tensorflow-serving-cluster/README.md

 - Graphene.
 Follow [Quick Start](https://graphene.readthedocs.io/en/latest/quickstart.html)
   to build Graphene.
-[In the linked tutorial](https://graphene.readthedocs.io/en/latest/tutorials/tensorflow-serving-cluster/index.html), we will need to build Graphene in the host to get the tool ``pf_crypt``, which will be used to encrypt the model file.
+[In the linked tutorial](https://graphene.readthedocs.io/en/latest/tutorials/tensorflow-serving-cluster/index.html), we will need to build Graphene in the host to get the tool `pf_crypt`, which will be used to encrypt the model file.

 # Run the PPML

-Please follow the [TensorFlow Serving cluster PPML tutorial](https://graphene.readthedocs.io/en/latest/tutorials/tensorflow-serving-cluster/index.html) to run this PPML step by step.
+Please follow the [TensorFlow Serving cluster PPML tutorial](https://graphene.readthedocs.io/en/latest/tutorials/tensorflow-serving-cluster/index.html) to execute the provided scripts step by step.